wolfgangasdf/iqp-book/index.md

 ## Notational conventions

 * We often leave out the arrow on top of vectors.
-Which variable is a vector or a scalar should be clear from the context.
+Whether a variable is a vector or a scalar should be clear from the context.
+The same holds for the hat on operators.
-* We also often leave out the hat on operators - the same applies, if one gets used to it there is no ambiguity.

 ## What is missing?